drummondlab/drummondlab.github.io/README.md

 	git push -u origin <your name>-staging

-After pushing your personal staging branch to github, create a pull request for merging your changes into master and request a review.
-The reviewer (cbirger for now) will be responsible for conducting the merge to master, and thus publishing the content to the public website.
+After pushing your personal staging branch to github, create a pull request for merging your changes into the **staging** branch and request a review.
+The reviewer (cbirger for now) will be responsible for merging your updates to staging, and then merging any accumulated updates to the **master** branch, and thus publishing the content to the public website.

 ### Previewing your local edits

 You should preview your local edits by having a locally running Jekyll installation generate the static pages and serve them for review.
 You may run Jekyll directly on your development system (requiring the local installation of Ruby and the Jekyll and GitHub Pages Gems) or, more simply, run Jekyll within a Docker Container.

 Before running Jekyll from within a Docker container, you will need to install docker on your system and run the docker daemon (background service).
-Installation of docker is most easily done by installing the Docker Desk
+Installation of docker is most easily done by installing the [Docker Desktop](https://www.docker.com/get-started).
+After installing Docker Desktop and launching the app, he docker daemon should be running.

 To run Jekyll from within a Docker container simply issue the following command: